-When weather's hot, keep mazus moist.
-In mild climates it remains green year round and begins blooming in early spring.
+When the weather's hot, keep mazus moist.
+In mild climates, it remains green year round and begins blooming in early spring.
 If conditions are right, it will bloom throughout summer, sometimes even into fall.

-At just two-inches tall, mazus is the perfect ground cover between stepping stones and along walls.
-And it's easy to propagate.
-Transplant small plugs from established plants in early spring or fall when they're not in bloom.
-Or, root cuttings during the summer and plant them in autumn.
+At just two inches tall, mazus is the perfect ground cover to plant between stepping stones and along walls.
+And it's easy to propagate; transplant small plugs from established plants in early spring or fall when they're not in bloom, or root cuttings during the summer and plant them in autumn.

 Tufted creeping phlox (Phlox stolonifera) is a North American native that prefers partial sun or shade and moist soil.
 It has needle-like evergreen leaves that form a dense mat to effectively suppress weeds.

 In early spring, it produces small white or pink flowers.
-The 'Home Fires' variety (pictured right) is a fragrant cultivar with hot pink blooms.
-When flowering, it can reach up to 12-inches high.
+The 'home fires' variety is a fragrant cultivar with hot pink blooms.
+When flowering, it can reach up to 12 inches high.

 For erosion control, few ground covers work better than creeping phlox (Phlox subulata).